adyromantika/kubernetes-on-eks/README.md

 The default ALB provided is to handle requests for Kubernetes services with type `ClusterIP` where traffic is [via virtual IP](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies).

-To launch external load balancers dedicated to a service, use `LoadBalancer`.
+To launch an external load balancer dedicated to a service, use type `LoadBalancer`.
 For example:

 ```yaml
 apiVersion: v1